withaspirit/Sample-CRUD-Backend/README.md

 As this project is managed with [Maven](https://maven.apache.org/), the plugins and dependencies and plugins used are contained in the file `pom.xml`.
 Alternatively, an up-to-date list of dependencies can be found [on GitHub](https://github.com/cyberphoria/Sample-CRUD-Backend/network/dependencies).
 However, it does not include plugins.

 If the user is running the application using the [General Instructions](#general-instructions], full API documentation including UML Class Diagrams can be generated using UMLDoclet.

-[Graphviz](https://graphviz.org/download/) must be installed for this.
-Run `mvn install` in terminal to activate [UMLDoclet](https://github.com/talsma-ict/umldoclet).
+To use UMLDoclet, [Graphviz](https://graphviz.org/download/) must be installed.
+To activate it, run `mvn install` in terminal.
+The documents generated are located in the folder `target/apidocs`.

 - [SQLite](https://github.com/xerial/sqlite-jdbc) - a relational database that is self-contained, meaning it does not require as much client-server configuration like MySQL or PostgreSQL
 - [JSONSimple](https://github.com/fangyidong/json-simple) - JSON file manipulation